 Frosty contracted polio as a child, a year before a vaccine was developed.
 After graduating from Brown University, he began his career as a writer.
 However, he soon became actively involved in efforts to preserve and protect the natural heritage of southern Rhode Island.

 His gifts of leadership, public speaking, and private persuasion, as well as his tenacious adherence to his principles, earned him a place as spokesman for environmental concerns statewide.
 It is largely a result of his efforts in organizing and raising public awareness that Ninigret Pond and its surrounding areas remain as a priceless natural asset to the town of Charlestown and the state of Rhode Island.

 He was active in many groups, including the Rhode Island Audubon Society and Concerned Citizens of Rhode Island.
 He also served as president of the Rhode Island Chapter of the American Littoral Society and chairman of Rhode Island's Commission on Energy.

 In 1990 Frosty was inducted into the Rhode Island Heritage Hall of Fame for his contributions to the state's natural environmental heritage and the fame and distinction he brought to his state and nation.

-Unfortunately, he did not live to see the fruits of his labor.
+Sadly, Frosty did not live to see the result of his hard work and achievements.
 He died in September 1976 at the age of 28.